Zir0-93/zir0-93.github.io/_posts/2017-07-25-API_Tables.md

 tags: [api, REST, tabular, documentation]
 excerpt_separator: <!--more-->
 ---
-It is wellknwn that APIs need developer-friendly docs in order to gain widespread adoption.
+It is wellknown that APIs need developer-friendly docs in order to gain widespread adoption.
 However, little if any improvement in the way REST APIs are presented to developers have been made over the past few years.
 Nowadays, most API docs and developer portals adopt a [Swagger UI](http://petstore.swagger.io/) type of format where all the endpoints in the specification are simply listed, one after another.
 This format does a good job of communicating the low level details of each endpoint; However,